run-x/opta-docs/content/en/Features/dns-and-cert/update-dns.md

 date: 2022-01-03
 draft: false
 description: >
-  How to change update DNS for your Opta environment.
+  How to update DNS for your Opta environment.
 ---

 Currently, Opta does not support multiple domains (except subdomains) per environment, although that may change